juliatan/solidity-lottery-react/README.md

 ## About

 - This is a test project that I've written to learn how to integrate a React frontend to a Solidity smart contract.
 - It's a smart contract that allows players to enter a lottery that picks a random winner.
+You can view the repo [here](https://github.com/juliatan/solidity-lottery).
 - This app requires the user to have the Metamask extension installed.

 ### Packages